Sisterhood of Hip Hop: Diamond

-Former

-Bia (Season 1-2)
+Bia (seasons 1-2)

 Bianca Treal, best known as Bia Landrau or simply Bia, is infamously known for her song "High" and her remixes, alongside her working relationship with Grammy Award-winning artist Pharrell.
 She is currently signed to his label i Am Other.

-Nyemiah Supreme (Season 1-2)
+Nyemiah Supreme (seasons 1-2)

 Nyemiah Streeter, best known as Nyemiah Supreme, is an American female rapper who is best known for her 2013 debut single "Rock & Roll", featuring mentor Timbaland.
 She has also danced backup for numerous r&b acts.
 In 2015 she released "No Questions featuring K-Camp.

 Chloe Riley (Season 2)

 Chloe Riley is a San Diego-raised native who has garnered a record deal with Slip-N-Slide, former home to fellow female rapper Trina.